-However, STE bypasses the approximated gradient, not the true gradient, and many studies have pointed out that it could incur instability and bias during training.
-Bi-Real net~\citep{BiReal} and DSQ~\citep{DSQ} show that replacing STE with high-order polynomial or multiple soft-step functions results in better convergence in low-precision representations.
-In the case of HLHLp~\citep{HLHLp} and PROFIT~\citep{PROFIT}, they propose specialized training pipelines to mitigate the instability induced by STE approximation.
-In particular, in the case of PROFIT, the instability derived from STE is a major source of accuracy degradation for the optimized networks (e.g., MobileNet-v2/v3~\citep{MoV2,Mov3}).
-More recently, NICE~\citep{NICE}, PQ~\citep{PQ}, and DiffQ~\citep{DiffQ} have proposed alternative QAT approaches that finetune the network with pseudo quantization noise (PQN)~\cite{PQN} instead of using STE.
-While those studies are only applicable to weight quantization, they show the potential of pseudo quantization.
-In this study, we present a unified QAT scheme for both activation and weight based on pseudo quantization, resulting in better output quality than the previous STE-based approaches.
+However, STE-based QAT bypasses the approximated gradient, not the true gradient, and many studies have pointed out that it can incur instability and bias during training~\cite{BiReal,DSQ,HLHLp,PROFIT,Mag, nagel2022overcoming}.
+For instance, PROFIT\cite{PROFIT} points out that the instability is a major source of accuracy drop for the optimized networks (e.g., MobileNet-v2/v3~\cite{MoV2,Mov3}).
+More recently, an alternative training scheme, pseudo-quantization training (PQT) based on pseudo-quantization noise (PQN), has been proposed~\cite{NICE,DiffQ,NotAll} to address the instability of STE-based QAT.
+During PQT, the behavior of the quantization operator is simulated via PQN, and the learnable parameters are updated based on the proxy of quantization.
+While those studies are applied only to the weight, they can stabilize the training process significantly compared to QAT with STE and show the potential of PQT.

-On the other hand, another hot topic in quantization studies is layer-wise bit-width optimization because the layer-wise sensitivity varies significantly and this enables the highest accuracy within the given constraints to be achieved.
-Finding the optimal number of bits is a significant challenge since there are multiple bit-width candidates per layer.
-Various methods, such as RL-based~\citep{HAQ,RELEQ,SAQ}, Hessian-based~\citep{HAWQ,HAWQv2,HAWQv3}, and differentiable~\citep{MPDNN,DJPQ} methods, have been proposed.
-Still, there is room for improvement given the requirement of complicated hyper-parameter tuning, hand-crafted bit-width assignment and the instability of STE approximation.
-In this paper, our fully automated optimization process for layer-wise bit-width assignment considers per-layer quantization sensitivity.